mozilla-lockbox/mozilla-lockbox.github.io/architecture/fxa.md

 Application scoped keys is an upcoming feature in FxA.
 The keys are derived from the user's credentials, are only known by the FxA web content (**_not_** the FxA server(s)) and the user, and are specific to the application(s) provisioned.
 The user's credentials cannot be reversed from the derived key.

-The application scoped keys are represented in a bundle as a JSON object; each member of the bundle is the scope and the value is the JSON [JWK][JWK] of the symmetric encryption key:
+The application scoped keys are represented in a bundle as a JSON object; each member of the bundle is the scope and the value is the [JWK][JWK] of the symmetric encryption key:

 ```javascript
 {